This Should Go On Forever: Background

 In the meantime, Cajun swamp pop musician Rod Bernard of Opelousas, Louisiana, heard Karl and his group perform the tune at the local Moonlight Inn nightclub.
 When Bernard learned that Excello had no intention of releasing the song, he asked Karl if he could record it for Floyd Soileau's newly formed Jin label of Ville Platte, Louisiana.
 Karl approved, and Bernard and his group, the Twisters, recorded the song that year for Jin, using the same studio — Miller's MasterTrak Studio of Crowley, Louisiana — that Karl and his band had used to record their still-unreleased original version.

 In late 1958, Bernard's version became a regional hit in south Louisiana and east Texas, and, licensed to the Argo label of Chicago.
-In the US, it rose to the top 20 on the Hot 100 and R&B charts in 1959.
+In the US, it rose to the top 20 on the Billboard Hot 100 and R&B chart in 1959.
 Surprised by the song's success, Excello quickly released King Karl's original version.
-Other group, sought to record the song, by then, however, the general public regarded Bernard's version as the authoritative version.
-As a result, it was Bernard who appeared on American Bandstand, The Alan Freed Show, and elsewhere.
+Other groups sought to record the song, by then, the general public regarded Bernard's version as the authoritative version.
+As a result, it was Bernard who appeared on American Bandstand, the Alan Freed Show, and elsewhere.